shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

+# Release Notes

+- Base Airflow Version: `1.10.10.`
+- Support for LDAP Authentication and DB Authentication.
+- Support for `Configuration Groups` .
+- Support for `Spark & Hadoop Clusters`.
+- Support for `Jupyterhub` & submitting `Spark Jobs` from `Jupyterhub` using `Livy`.
+- Support for `Tensorflow Serving`.

 # Installation

 **Prerequisites** : `Docker` and `Docker-compose` should be installed.